Raise a healthy child who is a joy to feedFollow the Division of Responsibility in Feeding

 - Pay attention to her sleeping, waking, and feeding cues.

 - Feed smoothly, paying attention to her cues about timing, tempo, frequency, and amounts.

-The division of responsibility for introducing your older baby to solid foods is based on what he can do, not how old he is. developmental maturity, not his/her age.
+The Division of Responsibility for introducing your older baby to solid foods is based on what he can do, not how old he is. developmental maturity, not his/her age.
 Based on his stage in development, you can guide your child’s transition from nipple feeding through semi-solids, then thick-and-lumpy food, and finally to finger food at your family meals.

-- You are is still responsible for what, and you are becoming responsible for when and where your child is fed.
+- You are still responsible for what, and you are becoming responsible for when and where your child is fed.

 - Your child is still and always responsible for how much and whether he eats of the foods you offer.